-Pulling weeds by hand is generally the best solution to control any pesky plant problem, but really — who wants to labor on their hands and knees all day to dig rubbish out of the garden?
+Pulling weeds by hand is generally the best solution to control any pesky plant concern, but really — who wants to labor on their hands and knees all day to dig rubbish out of the garden?
 Plus, it's just not as easy with small plants that travel, like clover and crabgrass.

 You can try any of these more practical options to make weeding easier, keeping it all natural in the process.

 Mow Your Weeds

 A good, healthy lawn should never look like a golf course.
 Without daily maintenance, they'd be overrun with weeds!
 Don't let that happen to your yard.
 Mow your lawn high.

 Pro tip: Set your blade height to 3.5 to 4 inches and mow as needed!

 Using a lawn mower to cut your grass high keeps weeds at bay and grows a lush lawn perfect for barefoot walking.
 When you mow high, you aren't allowing "scalping," or damage caused by cutting the grass too short — this can lead to brown patches with no grass at all.
 You're also allowing the grass to grow a larger, more complex root system, which gives weeds less space to take over.

 With longer grass, you're providing a shady soil surface — essentially blocking out the sunlight for any weeds that want to try and take hold.